jroper/jazzyidau/_posts/2015-03-04-sbt-declarative-dsl.md

 sources <<= unmanagedSources.map(files => files.filterNot(_.getName.startsWith("_")))
 ```

-So now we've filtered out all the files that start with `_` (note that sbt already provides an `excludesFilter` task that can be used to configure this).
+So now we've filtered out all the files that start with `_` (note that sbt already provides an `excludesFilter` task that can be used to configure this, this is just an example).

 At this point let's take a step back and think about what the code above has done.
 For one, nothing has yet been executed, at least not the task implementation.
 That `<<=` method returns an object of type `Setting`.
 This setting has the following attributes:

-* The key (potentially scoped) that it is the task declaration for, that is, `sources`.
+* The key (potentially scoped) that it is the task declaration for, in this case, `sources`.
-* The keys (potentially scoped) of tasks that it depends on, that is, `unmanagedSources`.
+* The keys (potentially scoped) of tasks that it depends on, in this case, `unmanagedSources`.
-* A callback to execute that takes the output of the tasks that it depends on as an input parameter, and returns the output of the task being declared (that is, the function we passed to the `map` method).
+* A function that takes the output of the tasks that it depends as input parameters, executes the task, and returns the output of the task being declared (that is, the function we passed to the `map` method, that filters out all files that start with `_`).

 You can see here that we haven't actually executed anything in the task, we have only declared how the task is implemented.
 So when sbt goes to execute the sources task, it will find this declaration, execute the dependencies, and then execute the callback.
 This is why I've called this blog post "sbt - A declarative DSL".
 All our settings just declare how tasks are implemented, they don't actually execute anything.